Princeton-CDH/python4poets/README.md

 ### Authorship

-The workshop was created by Ryan Heuser and Gian Duri Rominger in January 2023.
-The workshop was taught by Massimiliano Dalmasso in September 2023.
+This material was created by Ryan Heuser and Gian Duri Rominger in January 2023.
+The workshop was taught by Massimiliano Dalmasso in September 2023 and January 2024.